 A new paper that I was fortunate to co-author with Aaron Benavot – former Director of the UNESCO’s Global Education Monitoring (GEM) -addresses the role of lifelong learning and education in meeting the sustainability challenges.
 The article provides a general overview of key possibilities and limitations of education in light of realizing the SDGs.
 It is based on the 2016 GEM report which was titled ‘Education for People and Planet: creating sustainable futures for all’.
 Both Aaron and I contributed to the report which was prepared by a large team of researchers commissioned by UNESCO.
-You can find a link to the article’s proof pdf here (with some author queries and some of my responses to them): WalsbenavotProofs12250 or here for the final version Wals & Benavot Paper
+You can find a link to the article’s pdf here: Wals & Benavot Paper

 The proper reference is: Wals AEJ, Benavot A. (2017) Can we meet the sustainability challenges?
 The role of education and lifelong learning.
 European Journal of Education, p.
 1–10. https://doi.org/10.1111/ejed.12250

 Gothenburg University’s students held their annual Act Sustainable Day last Tuesday, one week before ‘Sustainable Tuesday’ (Duurzame Dinsdag) in The Netherlands when Dutch students will do the same, also at my Alma Mater: Wageningen University.
 I conducted a workshop titled ‘How smart is your smartphone?
 Really?’ illustrating that the whole sustainability puzzle is in your smartphone both in terms of problems and solutions.

 Afterwards Caroline Petersson of the Gothenburg/Chalmers Environmental and Sustainability Centre (GMV) interviewed me for about 5 minutes about the essence of my contribution.